 Apple is easily the most popular example of this.

 The brilliant Siri commercials showed people how the new iPhone 4S would guide them through their day, helping them with basic tasks like scheduling appointments, sending emails, searching email and finding local coffee shops.

 Google’s recent Project Glass concept video is another great example of demonstrating how a product can solve problems in your life without being inconvenient.

 As you can see from the ideas above, creativity is really the name of the game when it comes to small business marketing.
-You don’t need a big bank account to go viral or create an outstanding promotion.
-You just need a unique and different idea.
+You don’t need a big bank account for an idea to go viral or for creating an outstanding promotion.
+You just need a unique idea.

-I do want to point out that another part of success with coming up with ideas like this is that you need to test and experiment a lot.
-You will have failures…but hopefully those failures will lead to even better ideas!
+I do want to point out that another part of success when coming up with ideas like these is that you need to test and experiment a lot.
+You will have failures, but hopefully those failures will lead to even better ideas!